elkeasen/worldwide-corporate-tax-rates/README.md

 - `top_rates.csv` Table of the 20 countries with the highest corporate income tax rates in the world in 2024.

 - `year_count.csv` Table showing the number of countries for which the dataset includes a corporate income tax rate in each year.
-(This is an appendix chart in the report.)

 - `zero_rates.csv` Table of countries without a corporate income tax in 2024, nor a global minimum tax.